How we use your personal information

 - giving the name, address and stated local connection of applicants for housing to parish councils for housing which gives priority to people with a local connection

-- information required by the HCA when monitoring IDS’s activities in its capacity as the regulator of housing associations.
+- information required by the Regulator of Social Housing when monitoring IDS’s activities in its capacity as the regulator of housing associations.

 - To protect the vital interests of an individual (in a life or death situation)